InfiniteDevices/blog.infinimesh.io/_posts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

 To get Windows 10 and infinimesh working together takes you approximately 20 minutes, if you are an experienced user probably under 3 minutes.

 #### Preparation
-1. Subscribe to infimesh and obtain a username and password (<a href="https://www.infinimesh.io/signup.html" _target="_blank">https://www.infinimesh.io/signup.html</a>)
+1. Subscribe to infimesh and obtain a username and password from <a href="https://www.infinimesh.io/signup.html" target="_blank">https://www.infinimesh.io/signup.html</a>
 2. Make sure you have WSL (Windows Subsystem for Linux) enabled and you have installed a distro of your choice (<a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">https://docs.microsoft.com/en-us/windows/wsl/install-win10)</a>
 3. Install infinimesh CLI (Command Line Interface) within WSL (Linux bash)
 ```